EpsiPository/TexTran/README.md

 	Quantity : int?
 ```

-In this project, Entities are generated in separate files.
-Models/Enums for example are generated in a single CS file, but this can be changed as needed.

 Generated Entity example:
 ``` csharp
 // This file is auto generated.
 Changes to these files will be lost!